oneapi-src/level-zero-spec/scripts/core/PROG.md

 - More than one device may be available in the system.
 - The driver will only report devices that are recognized by the driver.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.
+- Device can expose sub-devices that allow finer-grained control of multi-tile devices.

 ${"##"} Initialization
 The driver must be initizalized by calling ${x}DriverInit before any other function.